 My mom has been making this cake for years.
 I’ve quite literally grown up on this cake.
+It NOURISHED me.
 My sister requests it every year for her birthday, and we make it about once every season because we just can’t get enough.

 It’s no ordinary carrot cake by anyone’s standards.
 It is loaded with shredded carrots, pineapple, raisins, coconut, and cinnamon; an orchestra of flavors that explode in your mouth.
 It’s light and fluffy, but dense at the same time.
 And it’s paired with the most magnificent cream cheese frosting that brings out each and every flavor even more so.

-The best part?
-It’s also the easiest cake I know.
+It’s easy as pie… or, erm, cake: Seriously, it’s the easiest cake I know.
 Mix together the wet ingredients, fold in the dry, and you’re donezo.
-No muss, no fuss, just into the oven at 350°F and you’ve got yourself one hell of a cake.
+No creaming butter, no back and forth folding of flour and milk, just mix it all together and plop it into the oven at 350°F

 Tips for making this carrot cake recipe